awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/run-greengrass-docker-manual-provisioning.md

    Then, replace the following values\.
    + */greengrass/v2*\.
 The path to the root folder to use to install the AWS IoT Greengrass Core software\.
    + *region*\.
 The AWS Region where you created your AWS IoT resources\.
 You must specify the same value for the `awsRegion` configuration parameter in your [configuration file](#create-docker-install-configuration-file)\.
    + */tmp/config/*\.
-The directory to which you mount the configuration file when you start the Docker container\.
+The folder where you mount the configuration file when you start the Docker container\.
 **Note**  <a name="docker-local-dev-tools-production-environment-warning"></a>
 You can set the `DEPLOY_DEV_TOOLS` environment variable to `true` to deploy the [Greengrass CLI component](greengrass-cli-component.md), which enables you to develop custom components inside of the Docker container\. <a name="local-dev-tools-production-environment-warning"></a>We recommend that you use this component in only development environments, not production environments\.
 This component provides access to information and operations that you typically won't need in a production environment\.
 Follow the principle of least privilege by deploying this component to only core devices where you need it\.